Jdubedition/dapp-OWAAT/README.md

 * `yarn install` to install dependencies
 * Add solidity file to ./contracts with suffix designation of next version (e.g. V2 or V3)
 * Add upgradeProxy to ./migrations (uses OpenZeppelin upgradeProxy and new contract version)
-* Update tests associated with contract solidity file and JS file in ./test
+* Update tests associated with contract JS file in ./test
+* Run `truffle compile` to create new contract artifacts
-* Run `truffle test` to make sure everything is working as expected
+* Run `yarn test` to make sure everything is working as expected
 * Compile and Deploy contracts as using `truffle migrate` (use `--network <network>` to deploy to a specific network)
 * Update ./client/src/App.js to import new contract version